Central Library @ Joan Λ Irwin Jacobs Common

 - Learn about Rob Wellington Quigley's vision for the San Diego Central Library.
 Highlights include the Garden Courtyard, Lobby, Helen Price Reading Room, Sculpture Garden, Dome, and Special Event Spaces.
 Learn about the materials used and interior design used to make the San Diego Central Library an iconic civic building.

-All available dates can be viewed from the library events calendar.
+Tours without signups will be cancelled.
 Tours are not scheduled during Padres home games.
 Each tour can accommodate up to 50 people, and groups will be divided between three different tour docents.
-For tours in Spanish or at times other than those listed above, please email email@example.com with at least two week's notice.
+For tours in Spanish or at times other than those listed above, please email email@example.com or call (619) 238-6667 with at least two week's notice.

 Tours for Educators and Group Visits